 Ms Billich was chosen by the Minister on the basis of her strong focus in information law and social justice.
 Ms Billich is a legal practitioner and was appointed as a non-public sector employee (within the meaning of the Public Sector Act 2009)

-Mr Morphett was chosen by the Minister on the basis of his information technology expertise, particularly in the area of cyber security and risk management.
-Mr Morphett is the Principal Adviser, Assurance and Outreach, Office for Digital Government.
+Mr Morelli was chosen by the Minister on the basis of his information technology expertise, particularly in the areas of risk management, information security and privacy.
+Mr Morelli is the Manager ICT Assurance, Department for Education and Child Development.

-Ms Simpson was appointed on the nomination of the Attorney-General on the basis of her experience in providing advice to agencies on contractual arrangements with the private sector.
-Ms Simpson is a Senior Solicitor, Crown Solicitor's Office, Attorney-General's Department.
+Ms Byers was appointed on the nomination of the Attorney-General on the basis of her strong experience in administrative law and the provision of legal and legal policy advice to government.
+Ms Byers is Special Counsel, Office of the Chief Executive, Attorney-General’s Department.

 Krystyna Slowinski (Member)